 Distance: 5.4 miles (8.6 km) or 6.7 miles (10.7 km) there and back with just 105 feet (32 m) elevation gain.

-Description: This is some of the best hiking in Yellowstone so arrive early if you’re hoping to find space in the small Fairy Falls parking lot, just one mile south of Midway Geyser Basin.
+Description: Fairy Fall Trails is a super popular hike in Yellowstone National Park so arrive early if you’re hoping to find availability in the very small parking lot; it’s just one mile south of Midway Geyser Basin.

-Of course, you can see bears on trails throughout the park so just be cautious and bring your bear spray!
+Of course, you could encounter bears on trails throughout the park so just be cautious and bring your bear spray!

 2. Grand Prismatic Spring OverLook Trail

 Distance: 1.2 miles (2 km) roundtrip with an elevation gain of 105 feet (32m).

 The Grand Prismatic Spring Overlook Trail begins as the Fairy Falls trail.
 It is wide and flat, with the spring off to the right in the distance.

 A half mile along, you’ll see a turnoff (look for the sign) to the left to the Grand Prismatic Springs Overlook Trail.
 Then it’s just 0.1 miles uphill to the overlook.